ClericPy/torequests/README.md

 Briefly speaking, requests / aiohttp wrapper for asynchronous programming rookie, to shorten the code quantity.

-*warn: v4.1.0 is not backwardly compatible with old version in about some args and function name.*

 ### To install:

 > pip install torequests -U